 Kodiak Island Housing Authority, in response to the lack of available housing and programming available for young adults with limited resources, is opening a new Young Adult Housing Program called Life Builders in August 2010.

 Life Builders is a transitional living program designed to provide young adults with the opportunity to pursue employment, education, vocational training, and life skills in a safe and healthy living environment.
 The program is housed in a duplex in Kodiak with space available for 9 residents.
-This program is staffed 24 hours.
+This program is staffed 24 hours a day.

 Available to assist residents are a self sufficiency coordinator, a case manager and an evening live in staff member.
 Weekends are covered with relief staff.
 This program offers young adults a 6-18 month living arrangement while gaining resources, skills and education/training to successfully transition to independent living.